lsst/dp0-3_lsst_io/tutorials-dp0-3/major-updates-log-dp0-3.rst

 Mar 6 2025
 ----------

+The recommended image of the RSP at data.lsst.cloud was bumped to Weekly 2025_09.

 All Jupyter Notebook tutorials were migrated to the new repository `lsst/tutorial-notebooks <https://github.com/lsst/tutorial-notebooks>`_.

 The new tutorial notebooks repository no longer has a ``/data`` folder.